x1nigo/ix/README.md

 # IX
-This is my installation script for my Arch linux desktop.
+This is my post-arch install script for my linux system.

 ## Requirements
 - A fresh Arch linux install